-The important difference of the PaintRotate table is in allowing an angle to be specified directly in degrees, rather than as changes to basis vectors.
+The important difference of the PaintRotate and PaintVarRotate tables is in allowing an angle to be specified directly in degrees, rather than as changes to basis vectors.
 In variable fonts, if a rotation angle needs to vary, it is easier to get smooth variation if an angle is specified directly than when using trigonometric functions to derive matrix elements.

+When combining the transform effect of a PaintRotate or PaintVarRotate table with other transforms, the result shall be the same as if the rotation were represented using an equivalent matrix.

 A rotation can result in the pre-transform position (0, 0) being moved elsewhere.
-See 5.7.11.2.5.7 regarding alignment of the transformed content with the destination.
+See 5.7.11.2.5.8 regarding alignment of the transformed content with the destination.